mal-lang/mal-simulator/README.md

 #  - A false negative rate of x for means that an active attack step
 #    will be observed as inactive at a rate of x in each observation
 # Default false positive/negative rate is 0, which is assumed if none are given.
+# Note: False positives/negatives rates will not generate in the
+#       current version of the MAL Simulator.

-# Applies false positive rates per attack step (default 0)
+# Set false positive rates per attack step (default 0)
 false_positive_rates:
   by_asset_type:
     <asset_type>: